Koredotcom/docs/docs/xo/contactcenter/integrations/talkdesk/kore-iva-integration-with-talkdesk.md

 This section explains the configuration steps needed to integrate Kore IVA integration with Talkdesk.

-### Step 1: Associate an App within an Experience Flow

-An _experience flow _is a step-by-step process that helps you define the end-to-end customer experience at a contact center for each communication channel.
-Experience Flows can be built using the Experience Flow Designer.
-[Know more](https://docs.kore.ai/smartassist/experience-flows/flow-designer/){:target="_blank"}.

-### Step 2: Attach that Experience Flow with a Phone Number
+### Step 1: Create and attach a Flow with a Phone Number

-A _flow_ is a step-by-step process that helps you define the end-to-end customer experience for each communication channel.
-You can create experience flows using the Flow Designer.
+A Flow is a sequential process to help you define the end-to-end customer experience at a contact center.
+A well-designed flow aims to enhance customer satisfaction by ensuring efficiency, clarity, and personalized service throughout the entire journey.
+You can build flows using the Flow Designer.
 [Know more.](https://docs.kore.ai/xo/flows/create-flows/#:~:text=a%20Start%20Flow-,Voice,-Chat){:target="_blank"}
 <img src="../images/flows-and-channels-phone-number-2.png" alt="flows-and-channels-phone-number" title="flows-and-channels-phone-number" style="border: 1px solid gray; zoom:80%;">

 **Note**: This phone number is encrypted and used in WSS URL in Audio streaming.

-### Step 3: Create a WSS URL
+### Step 2: Create a WSS URL

 When a customer calls the Talkdesk phone number, the audio stream is directed to audiosocket and a call is initiated to SmartAssist bot based on the number retrieved from the URL.
 The audio is streamed bidirectionally between the Kore bot and the Talkdesk end user.